DevLass/simple-site/README.md

   <img src="https://github.com/italicnich/simple-site/blob/main/readmeimg/page.png" alt="Page Preview">
 </p>

-<h3 align="justify"> <i>Honestly, I was satisfied, especially with the responsivity.
-Of technical novelty in addition to the HTML semantics that I dedicated myself to improving, I believe I only have the use of variables for the color and font"</i> </h3>
+<h3 align="justify"> <i>The idea behind the website design is to be a landing page for a dating app, with its plans, methodology, journal, and additional information, all trying to keep this cartoon style.
+Another relevant point is that all the art here was produced by <a href="https://blush.design/artists/ICyBIwuhfmhgrHL2IlWr/ivan-mesaros"> Ivan Mesaros </a>. <br><br>Honestly, I was satisfied, especially with the responsivity.
+Of technical novelty in addition to the HTML semantics that I dedicated myself to improving, I believe I only have the use of variables for the color and font.</i> </h3>

 <p align="center">
   <img src="https://github.com/italicnich/simple-site/blob/main/readmeimg/var.png" alt="Code Preview" width="500">